Sorry, you need to enable JavaScript to visit this website.

 • Business deductions, such as costs for a home office, work equipment or the self-employment tax.

-Be sure to consult with a tax professional if you have more questions about the deductibility of political donations or charitable contributions.
+Be sure to consult with a tax professional if you have questions about the deductibility of political donations or charitable contributions.
+This information is not intended to be tax advice.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third-party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third-party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third-party websites.